Free Training: Construction Schedule Risk Mitigation Strategies

 To make sure everyone is on the same page, it's important for the contractor to be transparent in their schedule narratives.
 This way, the owner, government, and project stakeholders can all work together to prioritize efforts to maximize the positive benefits for the project.

 By being open and honest in their schedule narratives, the contractor can show that they're being fair and objective in their analysis of the project status and issues.
-Contractors should also discuss all project issues, regardless of if they're caused by the owner, government, or the contractor.
+Contractors should also discuss ALL project issues, regardless of if they're caused by the owner/government, or the contractor.

-Providing a transparent and objective schedule narrative can also enhance a contractor's credibility in a delay situation, compared to a biased or slanted narrative.
+Providing a transparent and objective schedule narrative can also help a contractor's credibility in a delay situation, compared to a biased or slanted narrative.
 By clearly documenting the project's progress and issues, the contractor demonstrates their commitment to delivering a successful project, while also reducing the risk of potential disputes.

 In this article, we’ve offered tips for contractors to improve their construction schedule narratives.
 By providing well-written and transparent narratives, contractors can ensure stakeholders have a clear understanding of the project’s progress and issues, facilitating informed decisions for a successful project execution.

 These tips can also help protect contractors from potential disputes or claims by providing thorough documentation of compliance with project requirements and progress.
-By implementing these strategies, contractors can improve communication and strengthen relationships with stakeholders for a success project outcome.
+By implementing these strategies, contractors can improve communication and strengthen relationships with stakeholders for a successful project outcome.

 Tip 1: Don’t Treat the Narrative as a Data Dump